Methods you can pick up.

 The Garden of the Malawans

-A live game built on Augusto Boal's Theatre of the Oppressed.
-Players inhabit an imagined Malawan society with an art-food garden, a token bank, a souk and an upcycling factory.
-Mid-game rule changes trigger systemic blockage, collective discussion, dance — and a shared dinner.
+A live action role play (LARP)-style performative game based on Augusto Boal's Theatre of the Oppressed.
+Players inhabit the imaginary Malawan society and world that includes an art-food garden, a token bank, a souk (market) and an upcycling factory.
+Mid-game rule changes trigger systemic blockage, resulting in a collective discussion, self-organised grouping around self-identified main challenges to be tackled hackathon-style.
+Consecutive game rounds include piloting the co-developed solutions for trial & error and further tweaking.

 Sun Tales — Trust in Play!
 Elefsina Cycles